simonmarks-deloitte/redis-connector/README.md

 ### ObjectStore

-The configured Redis module can act as an [ObjectStore](http://www.mulesoft.org/docs/site/current3/apidocs/index.html?org/mule/api/store/ObjectStore.html), which can be injected into any object needing such a store:
+The configured Redis module can act as an [ObjectStore](http://www.mulesoft.org/docs/site/current3/apidocs/index.html?org/mule/api/store/ObjectStore.html), which can be injected into any object needing such a store.

+> Mule object stores are stored as Redis Hashes named "mule.objectstore.{ospn}", where ospn is the object store partition name (or "_default" if none has been specified).

-The following shows how to use the Redis module as the data store for a Mule-powered [PubSubHubbub hub](https://github.com/mulesoft/mule-module-pubsubhubbub):
+For example, the following shows how to use the Redis module as the data store for a Mule-powered [PubSubHubbub hub](https://github.com/mulesoft/mule-module-pubsubhubbub):

     <redis:config name="localRedis" />
     <pubsubhubbub:config objectStore-ref="localRedis" />